 Capabilities that set us apart

-The technologies available to ficonTEC and implemented in the different machines and sub-modules translate into a broad and established array of production capabilities specifically geared to provide the most efficient route to photonics device micro-assembly, packaging and test.
+The technologies available to ficonTEC and implemented in the different machine solutions translate into a broad and established array of production capabilities specifically geared to provide the most efficient route to photonic device micro-assembly, packaging and testing.

 The finished machines are then all supplied as turn-key systems, with all hardware and automation functions controlled by ficonTEC’s flexible, modular and easy-to-use ProcessControlMaster application software.

-This level of service and customer support makes ficonTEC the ideal partner for achieving success in a wide range of applications for photonics assembly and test solutions
+This level of service and customer support makes ficonTEC the ideal partner for a wide range of applications requiring photonics assembly and testing solutions.

 Passive & active alignment